learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 this.props.dispatch(addTodo(this.state.todo));
 ```

-Refresh the app in your browser and give it a try.
+Let's go back to the browser again and give it a try.
 Everything still works!

 #### Using `mapDispatchToProps`